apoorvasahu/FeedBack-Analysis-/README.md

 # FeedBack-Analysis-
-Used Pandas, WordCloud, nltk.tokenize, matplotlib.pyplot, numpy, seaborn to Extract Feedback given in text form apart from rating.
+Used Pandas, WordCloud, nltk.tokenize, matplotlib.pyplot, numpy and seaborn.

 Step 1-
 Extracted words for quality analysis using WordCloud.